montagejs/montage/core/frb/README.md

     false, and the right operand is false, the binding does nothing.
 If the source expression is false and the right operand is true, the left operand is bound to false.
+    If the left value in the expression implements an and() method, it will be called with the right value as argument.
+Tested with criteria who have an or() and an and() method.
 -   The "or" operator validates the logical expression by binding the operands.
 If the source expression is false, both the left and right argument expressions are bout to false.
 If the source expression is true, and the right operand is true, the binding does nothing.
 If the source expression is true and the right operand is false, the left operand is bound to false.
+    If the left value in the expression implements an or() method, it will be called with the right value as argument.
+Tested with criteria who have an or() and an and() method.
 -   The "rangeContent" binding guarantees that the ranged content (as in subarrays) of the target will be bound to the content of the source, if both are defined, but will not replace the target collection.